-Please reach out to our Awards Administrator, Connie Hall, at @email with questions or concerns.
+Please reach out to our Literary Services Manager, Connie Hall, at @email if you have questions or concerns.

 One playwright will be selected to receive: